Janavee01/Janavee01/README.md

 ## About Me
-*I'm a full-stack web developer passionate about creating impactful, secure, and intelligent web applications.
-I specialize in turning ideas into responsive, user-friendly platforms — from AI-powered tools and interactive dashboards to decentralized NFT-based solutions.*
+**I'm Janavee, a full-stack web developer passionate about creating impactful, secure, and intelligent web applications.
+I specialize in turning ideas into responsive, user-friendly platforms — from AI-powered tools and interactive dashboards to decentralized NFT-based solutions.**

 - **Full-Stack & Real-Time Applications:** Building scalable apps with Node.js, Express.js, React, and Flutter, including real-time multiplayer games with Socket.IO and NGINX load balancing.